STAIRlab/sees/docs/library/4_Utilities/recorders/205-ElementEnvelopeRecorder.md

 # ElementEnvelopeRecorder

-<p>The Envelope Element recorder type records the response of a number
-of elements at every converged step.
+The Envelope Element recorder type records the response of a number of elements at every converged step.
 The response recorded is element-dependent and also depends on the arguments which are passed to the setResponse() element method.
 When the object is terminated, through